top of page

 Camp Overview

 We believe young people need more time, space, resources, and support to explore their interests and passions and build meaningful connections.
 Dandelion Camps provide these kinds of experiences.
-After two very successful Summer Camps, we have expanded camp opportunities to Fall, Winter, and Spring breaks.
 Kids from local elementary schools as well as homeschools are invited!

 Rooted in care for ourselves, each other, and our environment, we focus on community building, creativity, and curiosity.
 Each day, we invite young people in fun experiences, activities, and trips around our South Philly neighborhood.
 Join us!